CrystalRaine/PlanItPoker/README.md

 The frontend of this project is written in TS/React with Bootstrap styling, and websockets for primary interaction to backend.
 The backend is written in JS/TS with an express server and websockets (ws library).

-(while you are free to fork this project, if this isn't a good base for what you need, https://poker-planning.net/ is a decent alternative, and is another open source codebase for modification as well)

 ### [TODO](TODO.md)

 ## Running the project